ContriHUB/e-feedback/README.md

 # NoteSphere

 **NoteSphere** is a feedback collection platform designed to let users submit and manage feedback in the form of notes.
 It provides an intuitive, user-friendly interface for creating, editing, and managing feedback about projects or activities, making it an ideal tool for gathering valuable insights.
-Built with React, Node.js, and MongoDB, the application is responsive and dynamic, offering a smooth user experience with modern styling powered by Tailwind CSS.
+Built with React, Node.js, and MongoDB, the application is responsive and dynamic, offering a smooth user experience with modern styling powered by Bootstrap.

 ## Table of Contents